detroit/detroit/EXAMPLE.md

 # Pitstop

-Redline's main configuration file is called a *Pitstop*.
-Pitstops define the
+Pitstop's main configuration file is called a *Pitfile*.
+Pitfiles define the
 <i>service instances</i> that a project will utilize.

-Pitstops can be written in a few different formats thanks to the flexibility of Ruby.
+Pitfiles can be written in a few different formats thanks to the flexibility of Ruby.
 All formats are equivalent.
 Which format you use is strictly a regard of your personal preference.